Theory of Infectious Disease

 Trade-off shapes

-The elephant in the room for many modeling studies is that the outcomes depend critically on the shape of the trade-off curve that is assumed.
-We have developed a new method (Trade-off invasion plots TIPs) that allows the role of the trade-off shape to be studied explicitly.
+The elephant in the room for many modeling studies is that the outcomes depend critically on the shape of the trade-off curve.
+We have developed a new method (trade-off invasion plots (TIPs)) that allows the role of the trade-off shape to be studied explicitly.

 Ecological theory

-We have also addressed generally the issue of disease dynamics under density and frequency dependence.
+We have also addressed the general issue of disease dynamics under density and frequency dependence: